efixler/scrape/README.md

 | -db-password | SCRAPE_DB_PASSWORD | Password | lkajd901e109i^jhj% |
 | -db-user | SCRAPE_DB_USER | Username for mysql connections | `scrape_user` |

-Create the MySQL database by running `scrape -migrate` with the applicable values above.
+Create the MySQL database by running `scrape -migrate up` with the applicable values above.
 For database creation a privileged user is required.
 The database will be provisioned with two roles; `scrape_app` for app operations and a `scrape_admin` role with full privileges to the schema.
-Assign these roles to users as appropriate.
+Assign these roles to users, and assign those users to the arguments above, as appropriate.

 ## Building and Developing